ARahim3/tuipo/README.md

 ## Why I made this

-I type a lot of prose into terminal apps — long prompts for Claude Code and other AI agents, commit messages, SQL, quick notes.
+I type a lot of prose into terminal apps — long prompts for **Claude Code**, **Codex** and other AI agents, commit messages, SQL, quick notes.
 None of them spell-check, so my typos just sail straight through into prompts and history.
-My editor has had the red squiggly line for twenty years; my terminal never got it.
+My editor has had the red squiggly line for years; my terminal never got it.

 So I built it.
 You wrap a terminal program once, and you get that squiggly line back — in Claude Code, Aider, Codex, vim, `psql`, your shell, whatever.
 It only shows up when you actually misspell something, and it never changes how the app you're running behaves.

 And a typo costs more here than in a text editor.
-To a language model, a correctly-spelled word usually maps to a clean, familiar token; a misspelled one breaks into odd subword fragments it rarely saw arranged that way in training.
+To a language model (LLM), a correctly-spelled word usually maps to a clean, familiar token; a misspelled one breaks into odd subword fragments it rarely saw arranged that way in training.
 So it spends effort guessing what you meant — and sometimes guesses wrong and quietly runs